nikkorn/mistreevous/README.md

 ## States
 Behaviour tree nodes can be in one of the following states:
 - **READY** A node is in the `READY` state when it has not been visited yet in the execution of the tree.
-- **RUNNING** A node is in the `RUNNING` state when it is is still being processed, these nodes will usually represent or encompass a long running action.
+- **RUNNING** A node is in the `RUNNING` state when it is still being processed, these nodes will usually represent or encompass a long-running action.
 - **SUCCEEDED** A node is in a `SUCCEEDED` state when it is no longer being processed and has succeeded.
 - **FAILED** A node is in the `FAILED` state when it is no longer being processed but has failed.